ouhammmourachid/django-quicker/README.md

 #### get started with `version-3.0.x`:

-in this version we add support fro pre-commit with flake8 and mypy and additional tools
+in this version we add support for pre-commit with flake8 and mypy and additional tools

 to install pre-commit hocks use